MacharaStormwing/MoreSkills/Thunderstore/README.md

 New Changes by MacharaStormwing:
 --------------------------------

+Update 0.3.1 (June 9 2024):
+- Fix for "Set the Middle Level of the High Levels Crafting Mod" (default 20) in MoreSkills.CraftingConfig.cfg to be used correctly.
+  It is used by dividing by 100 to have a float value between 0.0 and 1.0, which way an integer instead of a float dividion always resulting in 0.0

 Update 0.3.0 (May 17 2024):
 - Updated to be compatible with Valheim 0.218.15.
 This is the initial update for Ashlands, further updates might be needed.
 - belatedly updated dependency to BepInExPack_Valheim 5.4.2202